-If you are looking for cheap cars to buy, then one very viable option would be to use an online vehicle auction to purchase a salvage car.
+If you are looking for cheap cars to buy, then one very viable option would be to use an online auto auction Georgia to purchase a salvage car.
 When you make this purchase from cars auction in Georgia, there are a number of factors to consider in order to make sure the car is drivable legally in the state of Georgia.

 Every state has different rules and laws about these cars and what makes them salvaged, legal, and drivable.
 So, before you go this route, then you need to know more about what a salvage car is and the state laws surrounding it.

 What Is a Salvage Car?

 There are a number of different ways a car could be damaged.
 Of course, collisions are the most common of these.
 Others could include flooding, hail, fire, and theft as well.
 When the vehicle is damaged, the owner will file an insurance claim.